 The vacant site levy is an annual levy that is charged on the market value of the land.
 The 7% annual levy will also apply in subsequent years until such time the lands are developed.

 Inheritance and Gift Tax Thresholds

-• The tax free thresholds have increased as follows:
+• The tax free thresholds have not increased.

 • No changes to Business Relief.